View Table of Contents

 - Cartilage within the knee joint helps protect the joint from the stresses placed on it from walking, running, climbing, and bending.

-- The medial and lateral menisci are two large C-shaped cartilages that sit on the top of the tibia.
+- The medial and lateral menisci are two large C-shaped cartilages that are positioned on the top of the tibia.

 - A torn meniscus occurs because of trauma caused by forceful twisting or hyper-flexing of the knee joint.

-- Symptoms of a torn meniscus include pain, swelling, popping, and giving way.
+- Symptoms of a torn meniscus include knee pain, swelling, popping, and giving way.

 - Treatment of a torn meniscus may include observation and physical therapy with muscle strengthening to stabilize the knee joint.
-When conservative measures are ineffective treatment can include surgery to repair the cartilage tear.
+When conservative measures are ineffective treatment may include surgery to repair or remove the damaged cartilage.

 Next: Introduction to the knee